 - Breakdown your interview questions by category.
 For example, when I conduct face-to-face interviews, I have it broken down to comprehensive questions related to things such as experience, skills, personality/cultural fit, potential, etc.

 - Prepare for common candidate questions (e.g. compensation, benefits, typical day, etc.) so you can answer them when the candidate asks.
 If you expect your candidate to prepare for interviews, you better be prepared too!

 - How are you scheduling your interviews?

 - Ensure the logistics are on point.
-Nothing is a bigger turn off to a candidate when you’re unorganized.
-The biggest compliment I’ve received when doing a face-to-face interview was a candidate telling me that our interview process was more structured than any other company they were interviewed with.
+Nothing is a bigger turn off to a candidate than disorganization.
+The biggest compliment I’ve received during a face-to-face interview was a candidate telling me our interview process was more structured than any other company they interviewed with.

 Come up with a “win the candidate plan”